epiphanous/flinkrunner/README.md

 ## Dependencies

 `Flinkrunner 4` is [available on maven central](https://mvnrepository.com/artifact/io.epiphanous/flinkrunner_2.12), built against Flink 1.14 with Scala 2.12 and JDK 11.
+You can add it to your sbt project:

 ```sbtshell
 libraryDependencies += "io.epiphanous" %% "flinkrunner" % <flinkrunner-version>
 ```

-replacing `<flinkrunner-version>` with the currently released version of [flinkrunner on maven](https://mvnrepository.com/artifact/io.epiphanous/flinkrunner_2.12).
+replacing `<flinkrunner-version>` with the currently released version of [`Flinkrunner` on maven](https://mvnrepository.com/artifact/io.epiphanous/flinkrunner_2.12).

 ### Connectors

-Flinkrunner is built to support many common sinks and sources, including:
+Flinkrunner is built to support many common data sources and sinks, including:

 | Connector     | Dependency                     | Source | Sink |
 |:--------------|:-------------------------------|:------:|:----:|